vberkaltun/mbedCore/readme.md

 ## Project Setup

 The project can be set up in two different ways: automatic and manual.
 In both ways, your machine has to be connected to the internet at least one time.
 In this period, all dependencies are collected in your pc for the current project.
-Then, you can easily disconnect your machine from the internet.
+Then, you can easily disconnect your machine from the internet and work on your project locally.

 ### Automatic Setup